Continually Updated Clinical Reference

 Most metabolic disorders belong to this category.
 They are caused by single mutated genes that disturb the metabolism by deficient enzyme activity.
 The risk of healthy carrier parents having an affected child is 25% for each pregnancy.
 The diagnosis is made by detection of abnormal metabolic products in the urine, blood, or tissues and/or by low or absent enzyme activity.

 Phenylketonuria (PKU) is the best known and most common of the metabolic disorders, with a prevalence of approximately 1 in 10,000 live births.
 The enzymatic defect is diminished activity of phenylalanine hydroxylase, which leads to a high serum phenylalanine level, affecting, among other things, myelination of the CNS.
-It was described in 1934 by Folling in 10 children with mental retardation, hypertonia, and hyperreflexia, with a musty odor in urine and sweat.
+It was described in 1934 by Folling in 10 children with ID, hypertonia, and hyperreflexia, with a musty odor in urine and sweat.
 Seizures and tremors are common, as are eczema and psychotic manifestations.

 The clinical symptoms can be prevented by use of a low-phenylalanine diet soon after birth.
 In most developed countries, all newborns are screened for PKU.
 Increasingly, a lifelong low-phenylalanine diet is recommended to prevent later deterioration in cognitive functions.
 Women with PKU who were successfully treated do not have clinical manifestations themselves but still have phenylalanine blood levels high enough to cause brain damage to a fetus if they become pregnant.
 To avoid this, they should start to follow the diet again before they become pregnant.